A Parsimonious Personalized Dose Finding Model via Dimension Reduction: Discussion

 \section{Discussion}

-In this paper, we propose a dimension reduction framework for estimating the optimal rule in dimensionality-reduced subspace and two methods that are based on direct and pseudo-direct learning schemes.
-The primary advantage of the proposed framework is that it circumvents the curse of dimensionality in many existing machine learning approaches such as the K-O-learning \cite{chen2016personalized} when the dimension $p$ is large.
-The direct learning approach is feasible to detect the directions that are sufficient to model the optimal dose rule.
-This is a particularly important property enjoyed by outcome weighted learning approach when the decision rule is relatively simple, while the underlying outcome model could be very complicated.

-The proposed methods also have limitations.
-Particularly, when the number of covariates is extremely large, most dimension reduction methods can still fail due to the overwhelming number of parameters in the matrix $B$, and special treatment is needed \citep{wang2013sparse, wang2018estimating}.
-Hence, it would be interesting to penalize the involved parameters to produce a sparse solution.
+When the number of covariates is extremely large, most sufficient dimension reduction methods may fail to estimate the subspace spanned by $B$ accurately.
+Hence, some additional modifications are probably needed \citep{wang2013sparse, wang2018estimating}.
+It would be interesting to extend the proposed dimension reduction framework to the right-censored outcomes \citep{zhao2014doubly,zhu2017greedy} and construct a corresponding direct learning approach to estimate the optimal dose rule.
+To estimate the covariance of the direct-split learning estimator in Theorem \ref{thm:split:normal}, we may use a sample estimator of $\widehat \Sigma = \widehat{V}_{n}^{-1} \widehat{\Omega}_{n} \widehat{V}_{n}^{-1}$.
+However, this requires to compute a second-order partial derivative in the term $\widehat{V}_{n}$.
+This can lead to unsatisfactory performance when the sample size is small.
+Alternatively, we can use a bootstrap estimator, and the results of $90\%$ confidence interval are provided in Supplementary Material.
+We observe a mild under-coverage at around $5\%$.
+Since the proposed objective function is non-convex, the result is satisfactory.
+However, additional work may still be required for further investigation to reduce the under-coverage.

-In biomedical studies, right-censored clinical outcomes often appear \citep{zhao2014doubly,zhu2017greedy}.
-Hence, it is interesting to extend the proposed dimension reduction framework to the right-censored clinical outcomes and construct a corresponding direct learning approach to estimate the optimal rule.
-Besides, the pseudo direct learning could also achieve bandwidth selection by involving the bandwidth as an argument into the objective function.
-Moreover, for many complex diseases, a dynamic treatment regime that involves a sequence of decision rules is often considered.
-For example, \cite{rich2014simulating} proposed an adaptive strategy for the multiple-stage personalized dose finding; \cite{zhao2015new} estimated the optimal dynamic treatment regime by converting the estimation problem to a single classification problem.
-However, most of the state-out-the-art methods also encounter challenges from a large number of covariates.
-The proposed method may shed light on these potential future directions.
+For many complex diseases, a dynamic treatment regime that involves a sequence of decision rules is often needed.
+For example, \cite{rich2014simulating} proposed an adaptive strategy for the multiple-stage personalized dose-finding; \cite{zhao2015new} estimated the optimal dynamic treatment regime by converting the estimation problem to a single classification problem.
+Estimating the propensity score is again a challenging task.
+The proposed method may shed light under such settings.